Student Rights and Responsibilities

 12. The terms “Conduct / Hearing officer” means the Director of the Student Conduct Office.
 Other conduct / hearing officers may be authorized by the Director of the Student Conduct Office to assist in determining whether a student has violated the Code of Student Conduct and to impose sanctions.

-13. The term “Student Conduct Office” means the Office of Student Rights and Responsibilities.
+13. The term “Student Conduct Office” means the Office of Student Rights, Responsibilities, and Retention Initiatives.

 B. Authority